- What does the News Revenue Hub do?

 Contact us to start the discussion and see if the Hub’s right for you.

 Do you serve for-profit organizations?

 How much money can I expect to make if I adopt your strategies and tech?

-While most news organizations quickly recoup what they invest in the Hub’s services, our is on building a long-term, sustainable revenue stream—not getting clients an immediate windfall.
+While most news organizations quickly recoup what they invest in the Hub’s services, our focus is on building a long-term, sustainable revenue stream—not getting partners an immediate windfall.

 What are the exact services the Hub provides?